 The doctor scans your wrist bone.
 You have a condition called “osteopenia” — with the same bone density that was fine last time you were measured.

 The result?
 Skyrocketing sales of prescription drugs and soaring health-care costs.
-Worst of all, millions of people taking drugs that may carry a greater risk than the underlying condition.
-The treatment, in fact, may make them sick or even kill them.
+Worst of all, millions of people are taking drugs that may carry a greater risk than the underlying condition.

-One woman I read about was taking a medication to lower her blood pressure.
-When it was ineffective, the dose was doubled.
+I read about a woman who was taking medication to lower her blood pressure.
+When it became ineffective, the dose was doubled.
 This caused an allergic reaction which sent her to the hospital and could have been deadly.
 The same thing happened to a friend of mine, but he didn’t survive.

 Heart experts released new guidelines for blood pressure on Monday, November 13, 2017, meaning millions more Americans – almost half of the adult population – will now be diagnosed with high blood pressure.